 Return the meat to the pan and add the salt, pepper, caraway seeds, and raisins.
 Bring to a boil, cover, reduce heat and simmer for an hour.

-After the long simmer, remove the cover and add the veggies.
-Turn up the heat again and bring to a boil.
-Then reduce heat to medium-low, cover and let it go for 30 minutes.
+After the long simmer, remove the cover and turn up the heat to bring to a boil and cook, stirring occasionally for another 30 minutes at a low boil.
+Add the veggies then reduce heat to medium-low, cover and let it go for 30 minutes.
 It should be at a nice simmer.

 Uncover, bring to a boil one more time, cook about 10 minutes or until veggies are fork tender.
 Sprinkle with parsley and remove from heat.